joncodespoorly/okr-test-3/docs/okr-goal-tracker-prd.md

 ### 1.3 Target Users
 - Product managers and business analysts (team of 8-14 people)
 - No authentication required - based on team trust
+- Focus on desktop experience with responsive design

 ## 2. Key Features and Requirements

 ### 2.1 Company OKR Management
 - **Set and Edit Company OKRs**
   - Create, view, and edit company-level OKRs
-  - Each OKR should have a title and description
+  - Each OKR has a title and description
   - Acceptance Criteria:
-    - Users can add new OKRs with a title
+    - Users can add new OKRs with a title and description
     - Users can edit existing OKRs
-    - OKRs display properly in the main dashboard
+    - OKRs display in a clean card layout in the main dashboard

 - **OKR Progress Tracking**
   - Track progress of each OKR on a scale of 0-1 (0-100%)
   - Visual slider with percentage representation
   - Color-coded progress indicators:
-    - Red (0%)
+    - Red (0-30%)
-    - Amber (1-70%)
+    - Amber (31-70%)
     - Green (71-100%)
   - Acceptance Criteria:
-    - Slider control allows adjustment of progress from 0-100%
+    - Slider control allows smooth adjustment of progress
-    - Percentage is displayed numerically next to slider
+    - Percentage is displayed numerically
-    - Color changes automatically based on progress value
+    - Color changes automatically based on progress thresholds
-    - Progress can be updated independently from weekly goals
+    - Progress updates are saved in real-time

 ### 2.2 Team Management
 - **Team Member Management**
-  - Add, edit, and remove team members
+  - Add and remove team members
   - Acceptance Criteria:
     - Users can add new team members with a name
-    - Users can edit or remove existing team members
+    - Users can remove existing team members
     - Team members appear in the assignment dropdown for weekly goals

-- **Team Profile**
-  - Set team name and icon (image or emoji)
-  - Acceptance Criteria:
-    - Team name is prominently displayed
-    - Team icon can be set as either an emoji or uploaded image
-    - Changes to team profile are immediately reflected

 ### 2.3 Weekly Goal Management
 - **Create and Assign Goals**